 Q: Are you using the factory liner bored to 477cc or are you providing the cylinder with a new liner when upgrading to 477cc?

-A: For this upgrade we provide a new liner that will however still fit into the engine body without any changes to the latter.
+A: For this upgrade we use a new liner that will however still fit into the engine body without any changes to the latter.

 Q: In your upgrade set do you provide everything I need for the upgrade or do I need special tools/other stuff to do it?